Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 a close up shot of a piece of Bacon Scalloped Potatoes on a plate

-Can I make this delicious recipe the night before and keep it in the fridge until I’m ready to bake it?
+Can I make this loaded scalloped potatoes recipe the night before and keep it in the fridge until I’m ready to bake it?

 You can definitely prepare this dish ahead of time.
 Store in the fridge covered in plastic wrap for up to 3 days before baking.